Lausanne With Kids: Why Switzerland’s Lake City Is Surprisingly Family-Friendly

 Winter is quieter and more spa-focused, though less compelling for younger children unless combined with alpine destinations.

-I f You’re Still on the Fence
+If You’re Still on the Fence

 Lausanne succeeds with families because it doesn’t try too hard.
 It’s not packed with theme parks or loud attractions.
 Instead, it offers water, trains, scenery, and safety — the ingredients for a low-stress European trip.